Azure-Samples/cognitive-services-speech-sdk/docs/usp-translation.md

 X-OsPlatform Identifies the name and version of the operating system the client application is running on.
 Examples: "Android 5.0", "iOs 8.1.3", "Windows 8.1".

-**NOTE** I would recommend using the [speech.config](https://speechwiki.azurewebsites.net/partners/speechsdk#speech-config-message) message that provides more data about client.
-The speech service could forward the data to the translation service, if the data is needed by the translation service.
+The X-OsPlatform platform will be removed from the header.
+Instead, [speech.config](https://speechwiki.azurewebsites.net/partners/speechsdk#speech-config-message) message is used to collect the device data about client.

 ## Websocket Messages for Translation Speech Service